Sibling Abuse has long lasting impact to adulthood.

 - California Nurses Association

-- Wyoming Coalition Against Domestic and Sexual Assault
+- Wyoming Coalition Against Domestic and Sexual

 "For too long, sibling abuse has been a serious problem that has been overlooked and excused as sibling rivalry.
 I commend Nancy Kilgore's personal story which will help other survivors to uncover their harmful experiences and seek help."
 Vernon R. Wiehe, PhD, Professor, the College of Social Work, University of Kentucky and author of Working with Child Abuse and Neglect